H: 4.5" L: 5.1" W: 4.3"

-Deriving from crocus sativus in latin, the saffron flower is one of the most valued flowers in the world, for its singular pistils that make precious spices.
-The saffron spice obtained is one of the most expensive in the world, earning its name "red gold”.
+The saffron flower, crocus sativus, is one of the most valued flowers in the world, for its singular pistils that make precious spices.
+The saffron spice is one of the most expensive in the world, earning its name "red gold."

 150,000 to 300,000 flowers are harvested to obtain just 1 kilo of saffron.
-The pistils are handpicked, flower by flower, with a delicate gesture, just like the sculptor who composes the bouquet and the carpet of saffron on the vases of this collection.
+The pistils are handpicked, flower by flower, with a delicate gesture, just like that of the sculptor composing the bouquet and carpet of saffron on the vases of this collection.

-An ode to a demanding and delicate nature, the Safran collection narrates the story of the blossoming of the flower in the sandy and sunny lands, and the harvesting of the pistils so fragile and yet so precious.
-Like the yellow-gold spice that colors the dishes, the Safran pieces are rich in warm colors, evolving from amber to red.
+An ode to a demanding yet delicate spice trade, the Saffron collection narrates the story of the blossoming flower in the sandy and sunny lands, and the harvesting of the delicate pistils.
+Like the yellow-gold spice that colors our dishes, the Saffron pieces are tinted in rich, warm hues, evolving from amber to red.